Kiddo-Kris/TheBlackArmsSDX/AVATAR-3.0-CHANGELOG.md

 >This Branch is ENTIRELY SEPERATED from the main branch
 >Therefore this will have its own changelog

+>The Black Arms Avatar 3.0 SDX 1.0.7
+>AntiYoink!
+(Huge thanks to controser!)

 >The Black Arms Avatar 3.0 SDX 1.0.6
 >Slight expansion to Imports Pane